Shanmukh-Nath/Traffic-sign/README.md

 4. The trained model is saved in h5 format for further use.

 ## Implementation
-1. The h5 formatted model file is loaded in [GUI.py](https://github.com/Shanmukh-Nath/Traffic-sign/blob/master/gui.py)
+1. The h5 formatted model file is loaded in [GUI.py](https://github.com/Shanmukh-Nath/Traffic-sign/blob/master/gui.py).
+2. Then I created a dictionary stating 43 classes, starting from 0 - 42, where each class represents a label.
+3. The dataset used in Training can be found in [Train Folder](https://github.com/Shanmukh-Nath/Traffic-sign/tree/master/Train).
+4. Then a basic Graphical User Interface(GUI) is designed for handling the model for prediction with upload button and classify image button.